 Visitors hitting broken links can have a considerable impact on your website’s conversion rates, as well your overall brand image.
 Given that 79% of visitors who are dissatisfied with website performance say they are less likely to buy from the same site again, we can extrapolate that 404s have a direct impact on your ability to connect with and retain potential customers.

-Regardless of the money you’ve spent reaching potential clients, your efforts are wasted if they can’t be converted- a high rate of 404 errors should serve as a warning for site owners that wish to use their websites as a gateway to their business- customers hitting a 404 are customers hitting dead ends.
+Regardless of the money you’ve spent reaching potential clients, your efforts are wasted if they can’t be converted- a high rate of 404 errors should serve as a warning for site owners that wish to use their websites as a gateway to their business- customers hitting 404s are customers hitting dead ends.

-At best, sites are currently try to mitigate this effect by either serving up humorous messages to distract from the fact that the customer has hit a dead end.
+At best, sites are currently trying to mitigate this effect by either serving up humorous messages to distract from the fact that the customer has hit a dead end.
 In recent years, organizations have upped the ante, creating ever more creative and amusing 404 pages.

-But though they’re creative, none of them go anywhere.
+Though they’re creative, none of them go anywhere.

 How to build a better 404 page